Michele Christle

 visit the elversphere 〰️

 For the past year, facilitating StoryCorps’ One Small Step initiative in “Maine” (for WERU Community Radio) has occupied my days.
 You can read more about that experience here.
-This work has led me to have a lot of fascinating conversations with people in rural “Maine” around resilience, connection, community, and renegades.
+This work has led me to have a lot of conversations with people in rural “Maine” around resilience, connection, community, and renegades.
 These conversations are ongoing—sometimes I share snippets of them here.

-In my writing, I’m exploring ecology, culture, and history through abandoned houses, migratory species (eels!), topaz mines, rural midwives, blueberry barrens, granite quarries, and waterways.
+In my writing, I’m exploring ecology, culture, and history through abandoned houses, migratory species (eels!), topaz mines, rural midwives, blueberry barrens, granite quarries, waterways.
 Oh, and Wilhelm Reich.

 In my pocket, or on a dusty closet shelf, rather, is a manuscript I wrote about my experience crossing the Pacific Ocean with my father on a 906-foot container ship during typhoon season—35 days.
 No internet.
 4 countries.
 23 men.
 And me.
 This book is looking for a home.
 You can get a taste of it here.